scummvm/scummvm/doc/docportal/settings/graphics.rst

 .. _renderer:

 Game 3D renderer
 	Changes how a 3D game is rendered.
+This setting has no effect on 2D games.

 	- OpenGL: renders on hardware (uses the GPU)
 	- OpenGL with shaders: renders on hardware with shader support